Camplify youth RISE UP!

 A child may see shooting a bow and arrow as an activity with immediate gratification.
 They may see it as a way to compete with themselves and others in a friendly environment.
 Here's what we see: the child learns that there are fundamentals to shooting a bow: technique, safety and patience.
 They learn the virtues of goal setting and that it takes practice to become better.
 Hitting the bullseye keeps them engaged, while practicing skills that become habits for life.

 Camplify grants children the opportunity to develop skills outside of the classroom -- skills that every 21st century employer looks for, and skills that every person deserves to learn.
-Through our progressive programs, students beginning in grade 4 learn about responsibility, respect, ethics, collaboration, goal-setting, and more.
+Through our progressive programs, students beginning in 4th grade learn to RISE UP so they can thrive now and in the future.